-Are you looking to challenge yourself and want to become a better problem solver in the world?
-The University Honors Programs are designed to foster outstanding students by providing a small community of intellectually-challenging peers with extra faculty attention and the tools to learn how to think critically and make connections between disciplines and then how to dive deep into today’s problems, issues and cutting edge research challenges.
+Are you curious about the world around you?
+Do you ask complex questions and challenge yourself by seeking solutions where none seem to exist?
+If yes, then the University Honors Program at University of Northern Colorado may be right for you!
+The programs foster curious and motivated students by providing a small community of intellectually-challenging peers with the tools to learn how to think critically, make connections between disciplines, and how to dive deep into today’s problems, issues and cutting edge research challenges.

 Quick Facts about Applying to Honors